Layr-Labs/eigenlayer-docs/docs/restakers/concepts/overview.md

 their risk tolerances for existing and future delegations to Operators and the Operator’s slashable allocations.
 Additionally, stakers are responsible for continuing to monitor the allocations of their chosen Operators as they update allocations across various Operator Sets.

+In general, there is a larger incentive to slash user funds when redistribution is enabled.
+Redistributable Operator Sets may offer higher rewards, but these should be considered against the increased slashing risks.
 :::

 :::note